-Policy HO1 Housing Mix and Type
+Housing Mix and Type

 - A. New residential developments will be considered appropriate if they can demonstrate that the following have been addressed within the proposal: - i.
 Provision of a mix of housing types for a socially inclusive community - ii.
 Density of development must have regard to that within the immediate and surrounding area.
 Where there may be an impact on the natural environment a lower density may be considered acceptable or a higher density where the design is both innovative and of a high standard and in a highly sustainable location - B. The provision of older peoples housing within new development proposals will be supported.
 Proposals for retirement housing, which may include bungalows, should: - i.
 Have regard to the accessibility of the site to public transport and to local communal facilities, shops and services; - ii.
 Respect the character of the area; - iii.
 Protect the amenity of neighbouring residents; - iv.
 Provide appropriate landscaping to include outside amenity area(s); and - v.
-Provide unobstructed safe footways within the development for the use of mobility scooters and wheelchairs. - C. The changing needs and lifestyles of the population should be considered, building to the Lifetime Homes Standard in accordance with current national guidance:
+Provide unobstructed safe footways within the development for the use of mobility scooters and wheelchairs. - C. The changing needs and lifestyles of the population should be considered, in accordance with current national guidance. - D. Proposals for new dwellings that are designed to be accessible and inclusive, including meeting Building Regulations M4 (2) and M4 (3) standards, will be supported.